-The members of the Turkish Sustainability Platform, which was launched in 2013, include the Capital Markets Board of Turkey, Borsa Istanbul, industry associations and non-governmental organisations.
+The members of the Turkish Sustainability Platform, which was launched in 2013, include the Capital Markets Board of Turkey, Borsa Istanbul, industry associations and non-governmental organizations.
 The aim of the platform is to create a multi-stakeholder network to facilitate joint sustainability activities and discussions on future collaboration in the field of sustainability.
 The platform works to increase awareness and knowledge regarding sustainability.
 It supports efforts to ensure that sustainability issues are included in relevant legislation and regulations, promotes sustainability practices and enables collaboration with related international agencies.
 In 2014, the Turkish Capital Markets Board (CMB) introduced revisions to the Corporate Governance Principles, asking listed companies to provide information in their annual reports on social rights, in-house training, health and safety, corporate social responsibility initiatives and social and environmental performance.
 To support the implementation of the principles, the CMB and the European Bank for Reconstruction and Development (EBRD) are developing an online corporate governance reporting framework.
 The framework will also encourage companies to provide additional information on their ESG-related practices and performance.

 At the end of 2016, the European Commission (EC) appointed the High-Level Expert Group on Sustainable Finance (HLEG) to obtain advice on how to integrate sustainable finance into financial market regulation.
 The HLEG delivered its final report in January 2018.
-Based on the HLEG's final report, the Commission adopted the Action Plan on sustainable finance in March 2018 which sets out an EU strategy for sustainable finance.
+Based on the HLEG's final report, the Commission adopted the Action Plan on sustainable finance in March 2018 which sets out a European Union (EU) strategy for sustainable finance.
 The EC adopted a package of measures implementing several key actions announced in its Action Plan.
 This includes a proposal for a regulation on the establishment of a framework to facilitate sustainable investment; a proposal for a regulation on disclosures relating to sustainable investments and sustainability risks; and a proposal for a regulation amending the benchmark regulation.
-The EC has established a Technical Expert Group on Sustainable Finance to assist it in developing a unified classification system for sustainable economic activities, an EU green bond standard, methodologies for low-carbon indices, and metrics for climate-related disclosure.
-In addition, from 24 May to 21 June 2018, the EC sought feedback on amendments to delegated acts under the Markets in Financial Instruments Directive (MiFID II) and the Insurance Distribution Directive to include ESG considerations into the advice that investment firms and insurance distributors offer to individual clients.
+12 The EC has established a Technical Expert Group on Sustainable Finance (TEG) to assist it in developing a unified classification system for sustainable economic activities (EU taxonomy), an EU green bond standard, methodologies for low-carbon indices, and metrics for climate-related disclosure.
+On 7 March 2019, the European Parliament and EU Member States agreed on new rules for disclosure requirements related to sustainable investments and sustainability risks.
+The new regulation sets out how financial market participants and financial advisors must integrate ESG risks and opportunities in their processes, as part of their duty to act in the best interest of clients.
+It also sets uniform rules on how those financial market participants should inform investors about their compliance with the integration of ESG risks and opportunities.
+Regarding the EU taxonomy, the TEG launched a call for feedback on EU action to develop the EU taxonomy which closed on 22 February 2019 and responses are now being assessed by the TEG.